foxglove/schemas/schemas/README.md

 ## CubePrimitive

-A primitive representing a cube or rectangular prism
+(Experimental, subject to change) A primitive representing a cube or rectangular prism

 <table>
   <tr>